muratk5n/thirdwave/en/README.md

 ---

-The implication being people are morons, never had or can have extra wisdom on governance issues as they are easily led by the nose one way or another.
+The implication is people are fools, never had or can have extra wisdom on governance as they are easily led by the nose one way or another.
 Want better resuls?
 Lead better.

 ---